 Recommended Ramen: Masa Ramen – Drunken pork belly, shoyu egg, corn, bean sprouts, wakame, scallions, and crispy garlic served in a tonkotsu broth. miso chili per request (do it).

 Recommended Ramen: Ramen Short Ribs – Ramen noodles, slow cooked short ribs, boiled eggs, bok choi, scallions and cilantro.

 Recommended Ramen: Buta Bowl – Chicken and dashi broth, double noodle, pecan smoked pork belly, onsen egg, duck confit, spicy pork, ona chili sauce, sweet white corn, leek, scallion, cayenne pepper threads.

 Recommended Ramen: Ton-Kotsu Ramen – Real Japanese egg noodle topped with seaweed, slices of pork, marinated bamboo shoot and scallions in a rich pork-stock based stock.

 Recommended Ramen: Kyushu Gomoku Champon – Chuka egg noodles in piping-hot soy ramen soup that is topped with calamari, scallops and shrimp.

 1324 Central Ave.

-Recommended Ramen — Spicy miso ramen: Spicy miso broth, chashu (pork), nori, sesame seeds, scallions, menma, seasoned egg and fishcake.
-I recommend adding bean sprouts.
+Recommended Ramen: Spicy miso ramen – Spicy miso broth, chashu (pork), nori, sesame seeds, scallions, menma, seasoned egg and fishcake.
+I like adding bean sprouts as well.